My Triumph Scrambler — a 2014 air/oil-cooled fuel-injected model — was a motorcycle that I loved from the moment it fired up.

 The most obvious modern alternative to the scrambler is the Ducati Scrambler.

 In reality, the Ducati Scrambler IS a great machine.
 Nobody rides a Ducati Scrambler and hates it.
 But it’s important to know the differences, so you can choose wisely.
-The bottom line is either is a winner for the right person!
+The bottom line is that either is a winner for the right person.

 Firstly, the Ducati has a V-Twin, which instantly means twice as many heads to open when it’s time for valve service.
-Compounding this, the Ducati desmo service is usually more involved (twice the valves, and usually a shim that needs replacing) than the Triumphs simpler valve train.
+Compounding this, the Ducati desmo service is usually more involved (usually a shim that needs replacing) than the Triumphs’ valve train.
 You can do it yourself, but you need a little skill.

-Secondly, all Ducati Scramblers are air cooled (so far).
-The Triumph was air cooled too, until the 2016 update (the Street Scrambler).
-The main advantage of being air cooled is having a simpler, lighter weight design.
+Secondly, all Ducati Scramblers are air/oil-cooled (so far).
+The Triumph was air/oil-cooled too, until the 2017 update (the Triumph Street Scrambler).
+The main advantage of being air/oil-cooled is having a simpler, lighter weight design.
 The disadvantage is it’s harder to meet emissions standards, and it’s easier to overheat if you’re going cross country through a desert for example.

 Thirdly, aesthetically they’re quite different.
 Triumph has chrome and polish, with high pipes for the classic Scrambler look.
 Ducati doesn’t.

-Finally the Ducati Scramblers feel physically smaller (they are).
+Finally, the Ducati Scramblers feel physically smaller (they are).
 The advantage is that they’re lighter, easier to flick around and manoeuvre at slow speeds.
-But they’re not as imposing feeling as a Triumph.
+But they’re not as imposing as a Triumph.
 For some, this feeling of being on a big machine is a large part of the motorcycling experience.
-If you’re over 6ft (180cm) and weigh more than 80kg (185 lbs), you might feel more comfortable on the Triumph.
+If you’re over 6 ft (183 cm) and weigh more than 80kg (185 lbs), you might feel more comfortable on the Triumph.

 Neither the Ducati nor the Triumph is truly a Scrambler the way Honda’s CL350 was, or how a dirt bike is.
 Yes, with good tires, either will manage on dirt or rock roads.
 But with an engine guard, so will ANY modern motorcycle.